Vasileios Milias

 (Βασίλης Μηλιάς)

-My primary focus is on developing computational methods, tools, and indicators for evaluating the degree to which urban areas are (co)accessible, walkable, inclusive, sustainable, safe, and attractive for all.
+My research spans the fields of urban mobility and urban analytics.
+Within these domains, I focus on developing computational methods, tools, and indicators for evaluating the degree to which urban areas are (co)accessible, walkable, inclusive, sustainable, safe, and attractive for all.
 Through my work, I aim to support the UN's SDG 11: "Make cities and human settlements inclusive, safe, resilient and sustainable".

 News